I have written a post here on how to go about studying Jyotish systematically. If you follow it, you will be a really

 Software will be necessary as most of the newer astrologers do not study the math involved.
 The best free software is Jagannath Hora.
-Paid ones are several but the best is Parashar Light.
-A daily panchangam is necessary too, I use Drik Panchang app on my iPhone.
-It has an android app too.
+Paid ones are several.
+A daily panchangam is necessary, I use Drik Panchang app on my iPhone.
+It also has an android app, is is adequate for students.

 And practice daily, train your mind to see patterns.
 Be dispassionate and detached, you are now a student of human nature.